gmirsky/zth-k8s-postgresql/README.md

 #### Get the public IP the AKS load balancer

-Using your Azure portal, navigate to the managed resource group (usually the same name as the resource group you specified for the AKS cluster but ending in -mrg) and find the loadbalancer (it is usually named Kubernetes) and drill down to the Frontend IP Configuration as shown below.
+Using your Azure portal, navigate to the managed resource group (usually the same name as the resource group you specified for the AKS cluster but ending in -mrg) and find the load balancer (it is usually named Kubernetes) and drill down to the Frontend IP Configuration as shown below.

 ![AksLoadBalancerFeConfig](./images/AksLoadBalancerFeConfig.png)